 Easier Insurance Claims Process

-While waiting for help to arrive, safety is key:
+While waiting for help to arrive, safety is key.
+Here are some tips to follow:

 - Only attempt activities that are safe for you to perform.

-- If safe to enter, and weather permits; open windows and doors to “air out” structure and help remove smoke smell.
+- If safe to enter, and weather permits; open windows and doors to “air out” the structure and help remove the smoke smell.

 Limit movement in the home to help prevent cross-contamination and further smoke damage from soot particles being embedded into upholstery and carpets.